shindesuraj1409/hello-world/README.md

 First Repo

-Hi, I new to GitHub.
-I world like to explore the features of Git hub.
+Hi, I am new to GitHub.
+I would like to explore the features of Git hub.
 As of now I am just completing the tutoial mentioned on site.

+Thanks